doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 {{:., [], [{:foo, [], Elixir}, :bar]}, [no_parens: true], []}
 ```
 There's quite a bit to unpack here.
-The type of the node is a dot operator call, where the left hand side is a variable, and the right hand side is an atom:
+The first element is a dot operator call, where the left hand side is a variable, and the right hand side is an atom:
 ```elixir
 {:., [], [{:foo, [], Elixir}, :bar]}
 ```
 The outer node is a call with no arguments, but it contains the `no_parens: true` metadata.
-What this suggests is that every use of the `.` operator will be represented as a call where the parenthesis may be omitted, and the type will be a dot operator call.
+What this suggests is that every use of the `.` operator will be represented as a call where the parenthesis may be omitted, and the first element will be a dot operator call.

 It's not hard to also prove that the dot operator call can be arbitratily nested:
 ```elixir